wert-rar/Procedure-Generathion-Map/README.md

 # Procedure-Generathion-Map
-template of map for my game
+Recreating the generation of the world from the miniDayz mobile game